nicholaspatrickhill/PepperApp/README.md

 ### FEATURES
 The following items from the Project Requirements Feature List are implemented in PepperApp:

 - **Create 3 or more unit tests for your application:** The PepperApp.Tests project contains the unit tests for PepperApp.
 PepperApp.Tests uses the MSTest framework.
 The unit tests are contained in the PepperTest and PepperHeatClassTest files, which each inherit from the TestBase class.

 - **Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program:** The Entities folder contains the defaultPeppers dictionary.
 The defaultPeppers dictionary contains several common pepper varieties that are instantiated and seeded into the database at creation.
-These entries are designated as read-only by a boolean to prevent their modification or removal from the database.
+These entries are protected by the isReadOnly boolean to prevent their modification or removal from the database.

 - **Implement a log that records errors, invalid inputs, or other important events and writes them to a text file:** Serilog is employed to log erroneous entries and important events to a text file.
-The Logger folder contains the startLogger method which sets up and starts the logging process and sets the log file path according to the operating system.
+The Logger folder contains the StartLogger method which sets up and starts the logging process and sets the log file path according to the operating system.

 - **Make your application an API:** The PepperApp.API project contains the Startup and Program classes that generate the API.
 SQLite, the PepperContext, and the services and repository layers are registered as services to enable interaction with the data.